franco-ruggeri/pdf-preview.nvim/README.md

 A Neovim plugin for easily previewing PDF documents in your browser, with automatic reloading on file changes.
-This plugin is ideal for a minimalist LaTeX editing workflow, even remotely over SSH.
+This plugin is ideal for a minimalist LaTeX editing workflow, even on a remote server or in a dev container.

 ![demo](./assets/demo.gif)